What are the Effects of Robaxin with Alcohol?

 • Other: Pain and sloughing at the site of injection

-Robaxin can have some serious side effects on some patients, such as a lightheaded feeling like you may pass out, a slow heartbeat, seizure, jaundice, pain,/bruising/ ,swelling, or skin changes.
+Robaxin can have serious side effects on some patients, such as a lightheaded feeling like you may pass out, a slow heartbeat, seizure, jaundice, pain,/bruising/, swelling, or skin changes.
 Consult a doctor immediately if you start seeing these side effects.

 Why Shouldn’t You Mix Alcohol And Robaxin?

-Mixing alcohol with Robaxin can have some severe side effects like:
+Mixing alcohol with Robaxin can have some severe side effects:

 • Increased drowsiness or tiredness